mcvarandas/scrabble/README.md

 # Scrabble

-Process some data from a group of friends playing Scrabble
+Process data from a group of friends playing Scrabble